 Start with a peek at The Houses of Parliament (and Big Ben) before swinging by Westminster Abbey and down Whitehall.

-The only downside of Westminster is it has fewer restaurants and cafes (except for a few chains) than other central London areas (though I do adore The Cinnamon Club) – aside from this I recommend heading out a neighbouring borough to eat.
+The only downside of Westminster is it has fewer restaurants and cafes (except for a few chains) than other central London areas (though we do adore The Cinnamon Club) – aside from this we recommend heading out a neighbouring borough to eat.

 Neighbourhood Highlights in Westminster

 - The Houses of Parliament – Not just a pretty building, make time to visit with this handy guide.

 - Westminster Abbey – It’s not actually cathedral but it is beautiful.
 Check out Poet’s Corner – the final resting place for many of the UK’s leading literary figures.